 Energy producing wastewater treatment plants

-As a result, most Danish wastewater treatment plants have invested in an assessment of different ways to reduce their energy consumption and are increasingly focusing on energy production.
+The water sector accounts for approximately 4% of the world’s total electricity consumption and wastewater treatment alone accounts for a quarter of this.
+In Denmark, the water sector’s share of the country’s total electricity consumption has fallen to 1.9%.
+Most Danish wastewater treatment plants have invested in different ways to reduce their energy consumption and are increasingly focusing on energy production.
 As a next step, some water utilities are also looking into recovering the heat from the wastewater before it is discharged with the additional benefit of reducing the temperature impact on the receiving waters.

 Using wastewater as a resource